jnirschl/kinesin-3_guedes-dias_2018/README.md

 **Minimal system requirements for using these scripts.** This does not include hard-drive space required for additional software packages or dependencies.

 ### Dependencies
 The following MATLAB (R) Toolboxes are required: Image Processing Toolbox, Statistics and Machine Learning Toolbox, and Signal Processing Toolbox.
-Additional dependencies include [uTrack - Danuser lab](https://www.utsouthwestern.edu/labs/danuser/software/#utrack_anc), [Bioformats](https://docs.openmicroscopy.org/bio-formats/5.9.2/users/matlab/), and MATLAB Central files where listed.
+Additional dependencies include [uTrack (Danuser lab)](https://www.utsouthwestern.edu/labs/danuser/software/#utrack_anc), [Bioformats](https://docs.openmicroscopy.org/bio-formats/5.9.2/users/matlab/), and MATLAB Central files where listed.

 ------------------